 An important-looking business man walked into the barber shop around the corner from NBC beadquarters yesterday.
-The shop has fourteen razor-wielders, but has fourteen rayor-wielders, but the enlife group was centered around a chair at the end of the room.
+The shop has fourteen razor-wielders, but the entire group was centered around a chair at the end of the room.
 The important business man demanded service.
-A pretty bostess apologized and said be would be attended to at once.
-But five more minutes clapsed, and the patron was growing red in the face.
-He waited a while longer and then called for the The individual finally manager. arrived flustered and excited.
-The customer Jumed and demanded to know why he must wait so long, "But what can I do?" asked the manager, "All our fourteen barbers are busy sir.
-You see, Phil Spitalny just came in for a baircut.
+A pretty hostess apologized and said he would be attended to at once.
+But five more minutes elapsed, and the patron was growing red in the face.
+He waited a while longer and then called for the manager.
+The individual finally arrived flustered and excited.
+The customer fumed and demanded to know why he must wait so long.
+"But what can I do?" asked the manager.
+"All our fourteen barbers are busy sir.
+You see, Phil Spitalny just came in for a baircut.'

-SOME THINGS you don't read in newspapers: Paul Whiteman's Sunday concerts will very shortly be sponsored by Brazilian Coffee, the permission for the American contract having been okayed last week by the Brazilian Government .
-Phillips Lord, the Down Easter, was invited by the Governor of Maine to be his guest at a state-wide testimonial at Augusta, in the main auditorium of the State capitol, but had to turn the invitation down for an engagement Downey, after March 26, will be off the Novis bill, and will return ex-clusively to the Columbia fold Frank Black is first among the music leaders to recognize the fact that most great men have a weakness for music, and is plotting to begin a series of "music is my hobby" tomorrow night (24) at WJZ
+SOME THINGS you don't read in newspapers: Paul Whiteman's Sunday concerts will very shortly be sponsored by Brazilian Coffee, the permission for the American contract having been okayed last week by the Brazilian Government . .
+Phillips Lord, the Down Easter, vas invited by the Governor of Maine to be his guest at a statewide testimonial at Augusta, in the main auditorium of the State capitol, but had to turn the invitation down for an engagement Downey, after March 26, will be off the Novis bill, and will return exclusively to the Columbia fold . .
+Frank Black is first among the music leaders to recognize the fact that most great men have a weak-ness for music, and is plotting to begin a series of "music is hobby" tomorrow night (24) at WJZ.